 The loans our network of lenders are potentially able to offer are:

 |Small personal loans||$300 to $2,000||Up to 12 months|

 |Medium personal loans||$2,100 to $4,600||13 to 24 months|

 |Large personal loans||$5,000 to $10,000||13 to 24 months|

 Admittedly, while we may not be able to help with an equity loan, our lender-finder service may be able to match you with a lender offering personal loans.
 Moreover, lenders may be able to offer between $300 to $10,000.
 Repayment terms, in short, vary between lenders.

 In addition, if you’re concerned your credit history isn’t what it used to be, consider Monzi.
-After all, we work with a panel of lenders willing to consider consumers with poor credit.
+After all, we work with a panel of lenders willing to potentially offer bad credit loans.
 We can, as a result, help consumers with a range of credit profiles.

 Finally, consumers applying within our normal hours may receive an outcome within 60 minutes.